The Foreign Investment Regulation Review: Italy

 Originally the GP regime was only applicable to strategic assets and activities in the defence and national security sectors, as well as to strategic assets in the telecommunication, energy and transport sectors (essentially infrastructure assets).
 Over time, the scope of application of the GP regime was progressively extended to cover high-tech sectors, certain assets and activities concerning 5G as well as all the sectors listed in in Article 4, Paragraph 1 of Regulation (EU) 452/2019 including, inter alia, water, food, finance, insurance, healthcare, raw materials, logistics, artificial intelligence, big data and data processing.

 To the extent an investment falls within one of the relevant sectors, it may trigger a filing obligation to the PMO, provided relevant subjective criteria are also met.
 Under the standard regime, while investments in the defence or national security sector are subject to scrutiny irrespective of whether the investor is an EU (including Italian) or non-EU entity, investments in the other relevant sectors are reportable only if performed by non-EU entities.
 Notably, however, during the covid-19 pandemic, a temporary regime that greatly expanded the scope of application of the standard GP regime was enacted (see further below).
-Presently, the temporary regime will be in force until 31 December 2021 (it has already been extended twice).
+Presently, the temporary regime will be in force until 31 December 2022 (it has already been extended three times).

 The GP regime is a stand-alone regime separate from merger control.